AddisonMink/raylib-ui-dsl/README.md

 # Raylib UI DSL
-A DSL for formatting and drawing UI's using Raylib and C.
+A DSL for formatting and drawing UIs using Raylib and C.

 ## Example